 Five genera divided between two subfamilies

-Virions consist, from inside out, of a DNA/protein core, an internal limiting membrane, a viral capsid, and, in the case of those particles that bud from the plasma membrane, an outer viral envelope (Figure 1.Iridoviridae).
+Virions consist, of a central DNA/protein core surrounded in turn by an internal limiting membrane, a viral capsid, and, in the case of those particles that bud from the plasma membrane, an outer viral envelope (Figure 1.Iridoviridae).
 SDS-PAGE analysis indicates the presence of approximately 30 virion-associated proteins, while proteomic analyses suggest higher numbers (Wong et al., 2011, Ince et al., 2015).
-Although some of these, e.g., the major capsid protein, comprise structural elements of the particle, others serve catalytic or regulatory roles, e.g., the virion-associated transactivator of immediate-early transcription.
-Viral capsids display icosahedral symmetry (Figure 2A.Iridoviridae) and are usually 120-200 nm in diameter, but may be up to 350 nm (e.g. genus Lymphocystivirus).
-The vitrified virion of invertebrate iridescent virus 6 (IIV6) has diameters of 162, 165 and 185 nm along the two-, three- and five-fold axes of symmetry, respectively.
+Although some virion-associated proteins such as the major capsid protein, comprise structural elements of the particle, others serve catalytic or regulatory roles, e.g., the virion-associated transactivator of immediate-early transcription.
+Viral capsids display icosahedral symmetry (Figure 2A.Iridoviridae) and are usually 120–200 nm in diameter, but may be up to 350 nm (e.g. genus Lymphocystivirus).
 The virion core is electron-dense and consists of a DNA-protein filament enclosed within an icosahedral capsid (Figure 1.Iridoviridae).

 Figure 2.Iridoviridae.
-Panel A: Outer shell of invertebrate iridescent virus 2 (IIV2).
-Shown are trisymmetrons (orange) comprising the 20 icosahedral faces and pentrasymmetrons (red) located at the 12 vertices, and disymmetrons (blue) located at the edges of the icosahedral faces (adapted from Wrigley 1969 with permission).
-Panel B: Cryo-transmission electron micrograph of IIV6 displaying a fringe of hair-like fibers surrounding the viral particle (figure provided by IA Ince and J van Lent).
+A: Outer shell of invertebrate iridescent virus 2 (IIV2).
+Shown are trisymmetrons (orange) comprising the 20 icosahedral faces and pentrasymmetrons (red) located at the 12 vertices, and disymmetrons (blue) located at the edges of the icosahedral faces (Adapted from (Wrigley 1969) with permission).
+B: Cryo-transmission electron micrograph of IIV6 displaying a fringe of hair-like fibers surrounding the viral particle (figure provided by IA Ince and J van Lent).

 Each virion is formed of 12 pentasymmetrons and 20 trisymmetrons arranged in an icosahedral, quasi-equivalent symmetry with a triangulation number T=147 (h=7, k=7) (Yan et al., 2009).
-Both types of structures predominantly comprise hexavalent capsomers, a total of 1,460 per virion, that are composed of the major capsid protein (MCP).
+Both types of structure predominantly comprise hexavalent capsomers, a total of 1,460 per virion, that are composed of the major capsid protein (MCP).
 Each hexavalent capsomer is formed by a non-covalent MCP trimer on the outer surface and a second MCP trimer linked by disulfide bonds on the inner surface.
-Each MCP monomer contains two beta-barrel domains of the viral jelly-roll type.
-The 55 capsomers in a trisymmetron are uniformly packed with an intercapsomer distance of 7.5 nm and in a single shared orientation, which is rotated by about 60° compared to the capsomers of the neighboring trisymmetron.
 In addition, each pentasymmetron comprises 30 hexavalent (trimeric) capsomers and a single pentavalent capsomer at its center, at the vertex of each pentasymmetron, for a total of 12 in each virion.
-The pentavalent capsomer is significantly larger than the trimeric capsomers and has a five-bladed propeller-shaped external appearance and a small central pore that opens into a flask-shaped cavity.

 Among members of the Iridovirus, Chloriridovirus and Lymphocystivirus genera, the outer surface of the capsid is covered by flexible fibrils or fibers (Figure 2B.Iridoviridae).
 Conventional EM studies suggest that these fibrils are often rather short (ca. 2.5 nm in length) and may have terminal knobs, but in IIV6 a single fibril 2 nm wide and about 35 nm long extends outwards from the center of each trimeric capsomer .
 The role of the fibrils remains unknown.
 Fibers have not been reported among ranaviruses or megalocytiviruses.